mderouet/ownsearch/README.md

-Here's the updated README based on the code differences and the project structure:

 # Web Crawler and Search Engine

 This project is a web crawler and search engine that crawls websites, indexes the content, and provides a search interface to retrieve relevant results.